zvada/technology/docs/software/rpm-development-guide.md

 In addition, if the repository contains a file called `rpm/<PROJECT>.spec`, it will be used as the spec file for the build (unless overridden in the `osg` directory).

+##### Typycal workflow when building out of Git and GitHub repos

+1. Fork the repository that you would like to build for
+1. In your fork, tag the commit yoy would like to try building
+1. In the upstream/osg.github.source, change the repo to point at your fork and tag
+1. Attempt a scratch build
+1. If the build fails, remove the tag and repeat steps 2-4
+1. Submit a PR to merge changes upstream
+1. Tag the final version on the upstream fork
+1. Build the version that will go through the normal software cycle

+!!! note
+    Packaging only changes can be handled with a `v<version>-<release>` tag

 ##### Advanced features for Git and GitHub repos